-St. Louis Center is a private, non-profit 501(c)(3) residential community in Chelsea, MI for individuals with I/DD ages 18 and older.
+St. Louis Center is a private, non-profit 501(c)(3) residential community in Chelsea, MI for individuals with I/DD.

 St. Louis Center is licensed by the State of Michigan and accredited by CARF International, the Commission on Accreditation of Rehabilitation Facilities.
 CARF is an independent, nonprofit accreditor of health and human services.